-Yala Peak Climbing Package has been designed by veteran climbers and is managed with utmost consideration to safety.
+Yala Peak Climbing Package has been designed by veteran climbers and is managed with utmost consideration for safety.
 We ensure that this package adheres to protecting your comfort and well-being.
 We do this by ascending slowly, and not spending too long at too high of altitudes.
-In addition, Yala Peak Climbing can be experienced by little experience in the Himalaya.
+In addition, Yala Peak Climbing can be experienced with little experience in the Himalayas.
 Do not let the idea of climbing a peak scare you away.
 It is technically difficult, but you will be adequately trained and guided before and during the summit.

 Relative to most of Nepal’s climbing peaks, the Yala Peak is not exceptionally high.
 However, it is a bit of a technical climb.
 You should have some mountaineering experience under your belt before attempting this.
 If you do, we will have no problem reaching the summit together as a team.